pfzim/xbmc-config/README.md

 # [Kodi 18.5 install and configure on fresh Arch Linux installation](https://github.com/pfzim/xbmc-config/)

+This script is a comprehensive setup tool for configuring an Arch Linux system specifically tailored for use with Kodi (formerly XBMC).
+It provides a menu-driven interface to install and configure various components needed for a media center setup.

 Install Arch Linux as described in official instruction Download `i.sh` script and run it
 ```